 With Making Tax Digital (MTD), HM Revenue & Customs intends to modernise the tax system and bring it fully into the digital age.
 This is the biggest shake up of the UK tax regime in over 20 years with the aim of increasing tax revenues through the reduction of taxpayer errors whilst offering administrative savings.

-Every taxpayer, including those currently outside the Self Assessment regime, will have a Digital Tax Account which is one of the cornerstones of MTD.
+Every taxpayer, including those currently outside the Self Assessment regime, will now have a Digital Tax Account, which is one of the cornerstones of MTD.

 The key elements of MTD are:

-The digital tax account will be automatically populated with the information HMRC receives from third parties, for example:
+The digital tax account is automatically populated with the information HMRC receives from third parties, for example:

 - Employment income details.

 - Bank and building society interest.

 Taxpayers are required to confirm that the details are correct or otherwise contact HMRC or the third party to have the information corrected.